 We, as a task force, are seeking ways to get close to our sisters and brothers who have been caught up in the criminal justice system.
 And we are looking for fellow travelers.
 Come join us.

-We meet on the second Sunday of the month (October to May) at 12:15-1:15PM in Niles Chapel.
+We meet on the second Sunday of the month (October to May) at 12:15-1:15PM in the Conference Room.
 Come and learn more, or get in touch with us by phone or email.